 - This is amongst the most common problems we see in the aging pet.
 The vast majority of pets over the age of 3 (YES, 3!) years of age have dental disease.
 Not only are oral problems painful, but they can disseminate infection to other parts of the body.
-Pets with poor oral health have an increased incidence of kidney disease, liver disease, heart disease, arthritis and have a shorter life span (and there are more problems that result because of an unhealthy mouth). - Along with foul breath, the behaviour changes we see may include a decreased appetite, refusal to eat harder foods (even dry kibble), unusual tongue movements, pawing at the mouth and licking unusual surfaces. - We can really help these pets and improve quality of life dramatically by addressing oral problems.
+Pets with poor oral health have an increased incidence of kidney disease, liver disease, heart disease and arthritis (and there are more problems that result because of an unhealthy mouth). - Along with foul breath, the behaviour changes we see may include a decreased appetite, refusal to eat harder foods (even dry kibble), unusual tongue movements, pawing at the mouth and licking unusual surfaces. - We can really help these pets and improve quality of life dramatically by addressing oral problems.